davejacobs/mint/doc/API.md

     mint Minimalism.md --destination final --style-destination=styles

 ### Mint options & shortcuts ###

-You can pass several options to `mint`.
-Following the Unix tradition, common options have a short and long form.

 The following correspond to the parameters you can pass to `Mint::Document.new`, as described in [The Mint library][]: